Loading

 Asia Pacific airlines have ramped up their services to Australia to leverage a boom in international travel demand, and many are targeting further expansion in this market as they look to grow their widebody fleets.

-Several overseas-based carriers have already boosted their Australian capacity beyond pre-pandemic levels.
-This has strengthened the country's role as one of the most important markets for Asian airlines, helping them offset the slower recovery in other countries such as China.
+Several overseas-based airlines have already boosted their Australian capacity beyond pre-pandemic (pre-COVID-19) levels.
+This has strengthened the country's role as one of the most important markets for Asian airlines, helping them offset the slower recovery in other countries, such as China.

-They talked about their current presence in the Australian market, where and when additional growth might come, and the potential for overseas carriers to serve the new Western Sydney International Airport.
+They talked about their current presence in the Australian market, where and when additional growth might come, and the potential for overseas airlines to serve the new Western Sydney International Airport.

 The executives also outlined some of the constraints that will need to be overcome for this growth to occur, in areas such as bilateral rights, visa processes and aircraft availability.